telerik/blazor-docs/components/treelist/columns/bound.md

 Since the treelist is designed for hierarchical data, you should also define which column will hold the expand/collapse arrow for the child items.
 It can be any column, not necessarily the first, and you denote it by setting its `Expandable` parameter to `true`.

+You can read more details on how to tie the treelist to your data fields and child elements in the [Data Binding Overview]({%slug treelist-data-binding-overview%}) article.
+It provides information on the features of the model, and describing the parent-child relationships in two different ways.

 >caption Provide data to the treelist and choose which columns (fields) to see

 ````CSHTML